Make it behavioral.

 Fine-tuning communication skills and habits

 Word choice, good questions, and good listening skills and habits contribute to effective communication.
-We disagree better when we fine-tune communication habits, aligning our words and our listening with the kinds of intentions and attitudes that pave the way for progress.
+We disagree better when we align our verbal and nonverbal communication with intentions and attitudes that foster connection and build rapport.

 Being able to say no is essential for good day-to-day negotiating.
 Yet it can evoke anxiety about appearing obstructive, unkind, or unhelpful.
 If you want a way to keep yourself from saying yes when you really do need to say no, pack this research-supported technique in your toolkit.